Margarya chinensis: United States

 Great Lakes Region: The first record of Cipangopaludina chinensis malleata in the Great Lakes dates from some time between 1931 and 1942 from the Niagara River, which flows into Lake Ontario.
 Cipangopaludina chinensis malleata occurs in Lake Erie, where it was introduced some time prior to 1968.
 Cipangopaludina chinensis was found for the first time in Oneida Lake, which flows to Lake Ontario, in 1977–1978.
 Jokinen (1982) records occurrences of populations of Cipangopaludina chinensis in the drainages of Lake Erie, Lake Ontario and Lake Michigan, from the states of Michigan, Indiana, Ohio, Wisconsin, and New York.
+It was first reported from Lake Champlain in 2003.

 It is regulated in Minnesota where it is illegal to release it into the wild.